Toolchain management

 When a build is launched, or alr printenv is run to obtain a build environment, alr will use the available compilers as follows:

-1. Any target-specific compiler needed due to dependencies will be selected.
+1. A target-specific compiler needed due to dependencies will be selected.

 2. Otherwise, if the user has defined a preferred compiler, it will be selected.